emayer7139/Local-Net-Scanner/README.md

   - nmap
   - msmtp (with proper configuration in ~/.msmtprc)
 - Privileges: Some commands (e.g., arp-scan, nmap) require root privileges.
 The script automatically escalates when needed.

+## Issues

+msmtp automatically reads your SMTP configuration from your ~/.msmtprc file.
+However, it does not inherit the full user environment by default causing the HOME environment variable to not be set.

+This can result in errors such as:
+/home/yourusername/.msmtprc: line 11: user: command not found

+To ensure that msmtp finds your ~/.msmtprc configuration file when running under systemd, you need to explicitly set the HOME environment variable in your service file.
+For example, in your netsweep.service file, add the following line in the [Service] section:

+Environment=HOME=/home/yourusername

 ## Installation